 Cons:

-Because of the Trinity Hunter RH's ability to adapt to changing environmental factors, it's perfect for hunters.
-Moreover, its consistency means you can rely on it in any situation to take down big game so you don't have to walk back from the tree stand empty-handed.
+Being able to micro tune the Trinity Hunter RH makes it a no-brainer for serious hunters who want the accuracy of a drop-away rest.
+Its consistency means you can rely on it in any situation to take down big game so you don't have to walk back from the tree stand empty-handed.

 Pros: